Taking Care of Your Piercing - The Basics

 During the Healing Process

-You may experience some discoloration, itching, or secretion of a whitish-yellow fluid (not pus) that will form some crust on the jewelry.
+You may experience some discoloration, itching, and secretion of a white-yellow fluid (not pus) that will form some crust on the jewelry.
 The tissue may tighten around the jewelry as it heals—this is normal!

 Once Your Piercing Appears Healed